-Washington Monument – At 555 ft., the Washington Monument is the tallest free standing stone structure in the world.
+2. Washington Monument – At 555ft., it is the tallest free standing stone structure in the world.
 An obelisk of white marble, dedicated in 1885, it can be seen from almost all quarters of the city and beyond.
 An elevator ride to the top is well worth the wait – no other vantage lays out the vision of the city below.

-Jefferson Memorial – Designed by John Russell Pope,its once controversial form is now appreciated for its simple elegance and setting on the banks of the Tidal Basin.
-In the spring time with the cherry blossoms in bloom, it epitomizes the cultivated beauty of the city.
+3. Jefferson Memorial – Designed by John Russell Pope, and dedicated in 1943, its once controversial form is now appreciated for its simple elegance and setting on the banks of the Tidal Basin.
+In the springtime with the cherry blossoms in bloom, it epitomizes the cultivated beauty of the city.

-White House – For more than two centuries, the White House has been the home of our elected presidents and their families.
-Completed in 1800, after an architectural competition won by a young Irishman named James Hoban, the design is that of a simple Georgian mansion.
-Its public rooms tell the story of the nation’s history in taste, and interior design and furnishings.
+4. White House – For more than two centuries, the White House has been the home of our elected presidents and their families.
+Completed in 1800, after a archictectural competition won by a young Irishman James Hoban, the design is that of a simple Georgian mansion.
+Its public rooms tell the story of the nation’s history in taste and interior design and furnishings.

-United States Capitol Building – The national assembly house, with its cast iron dome topped by the “Statue of Freedom”, is Washington’s most prominent landmark.
+5. U.S. Capitol Building – The national assembly house, with its cast iron dome topped by the “Statue of Freedom,” is Washington’s most prominent landmark.
 Although the building has undergone numerous reconfigurations, the original design was done by Dr. William Thornton.
 A tour of the building and an examination of the functions of this institution can be the highlight of a visit to the city.

-United States Supreme Court – This building houses the third branch of our system of government.
+6. Supreme Court – This building houses the third branch of our system of government.
 Until moving here in 1935, the Court had no permanent space of its own.
-Some say the the building is still too close to the legislative branch, and it should move further away.
-In the meantime, the Courts term starts the first Monday of October.
+Some say that the building is still too close to the legislative branch and it should be relocated further away.
+In the meantime, the Court’s term starts the first Monday of October.

-National World War II Memorial – Dedicated to Americans who served in the armed forces, and as civilians, during World War II, this monument, consisting of 56 pillars and a pair of small triumphal arches surrounding a plaza and fountain, opened in April 2004.
-It sits on the former site of the Rainbow Pool, at the eastern end of the Reflecting Pool.
+7. National World War II Memorial – Dedicated to Americans who served in the armed forces and as civilians during World War II, the memorial consists of 56 pillars and a pair of small triumphal arches surrounding a plaza and fountain.
+It opened in April 2004 and sits on the former site of the Rainbow Pool at the eastern end of the Reflecting Pool.

-Dr. Martin Luther King, Jr. Memorial – The street address for the King Memorial is 1964 Independence Ave., S.W., Washington, D.C., with “1964” chosen as a direct reference to the 1964 Civil Rights Act, a milestone in the Civil Rights movement in which King played an important role.
+8. MLK, Jr. Memorial – The street address for the memorial is 1964 Independence Ave., SW, Washington, D.C., with “1964” chosen as a direct reference to the 1964 Civil Rights Act, a milestone in the Civil Rights movement in which King played an important role.
 The memorial is located on a 4-acre site in West Potomac Park that borders the Tidal Basin.
 It is the first memorial to an African American on the National Mall.

-Library of Congress – The largest library in the U.S., if not the world, the Library of Congress houses more than 33 million books and many historical treasures.
-Opened in 1897, its interior was a showcase for American artists at the time featuring murals, mosaics, and sculptures all combined to make the rotunda and hallways the most beautiful public spaces in the Capitol city.
+9. Library of Congress – The largest library in the U.S. if not the world. it houses more than 33 million books and many historical treasures.
+Opened in 1897, its interior was a showcase for American artists at the time, featuring murals, mosaics, and sculptures.
+All combine to make the rotunda and hallways one of the most beautiful public spaces in the capital city.
 It is the one building that displays the grandeur and intelligence of Washington.

-Smithsonian Institution – Established in 1846 “for the increase and diffusion of knowledge”, the Smithsonian consists of 19 museums, nine research centers, and a zoo.
-This includes the American History Museum, Air & Space Museum, the Museum of Natural History, and the Arts Industries and Technology exhibition.
-It is the largest such complex in the world.
-The Institution’s thirty million annual visitors are admitted without charge; funding comes from the Institution’s own endowment, private, and corporate contributions, membership dues, and government support.
+10. Smithsonian Institution – Established in 1846 “for the increase and diffusion of knowledge,” it consists of 19 museums, nine research centers, and a zoo.
+This includes the American History, Air and Space, Natural History, the Arts and Industries and Technology, and African American History and Culture, all administered by the United States government.
+Famous for its eclectic holdings of 137 million items—it is the largest such complex in the world.
+The Institution’s thirty million annual visitors are admitted without charge; funding comes from the Institution’s own endowment, private and corporate contributions, membership dues, and government support.